dosu0/Survivio/README.md

 # Building

-On debian and debian-based linux distributions make sure these dependencies (used by SFML library) are satisfied:
+On Debian and Debian-based linux distributions make sure these dependencies (used by SFML library) are satisfied: